 In a big bowl, combine vegetables and beans, coat with oil and sprinkle liberally with herbs and spices.

 Spread veg mix out on a sheet pan and set bowl aside (we will use it again).
-Roast veg mix in the oven until everything is tender and crisp.
+Roast veg mix in the oven until everything is tender and the kale leaves have some color and crunch.

 In same big bowl, combine veg mix and the zest and juice of one lemon, toss and taste for salt and pepper.